What is an MRI?

 - body piercings

-Please fill out the questionnaire and bring to your appointment
+Please fill out this questionnaire and bring it to your appointment

 Before the MRI begins, the technologist will review your history with you to ensure your safety.
 A certified technologist specially trained to perform MRI scans will perform your exam.

 - You may wear comfortable clothes, such as a sweat suit.
 For some exams, you may be asked to change into a gown.